BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

-The main reason for making `ConfiguratorType` a protocol rather than a concrete type is support of different kinds of cells within single table view.
-Let's focus on implementation for the homogenous table views first.
+`ConfiguratorType` is defined as a protocol to allow separate implementation for table views that have single kind of cells registered and different kinds of cells correspondingly.

+Fow now let's focus on implementation for the homogenous table views.
 We'll create another configurator later in this article.

 {% highlight swift linenos %}